-Having determined the type of app you are going to design, the next step is to research the target audience and their preferences: who will use the app, in what ways, when, to achieve what results.
+Having determined the type of app you are going to design, the next step is to research the target audience and their preferences: who will use the app, in what ways, when, and to achieve what results.
 In other words, what is it that is likely to keep them engaged?
 Using user personas and studying similar apps and reviews can help you with that.

 However, while some of your target audience’s specificities may differ greatly, there are some psychological principles that are the same for the majority of people and that can be used in educational app development to create an engaging product.
 For example, in the case of a learning app, it’s useful to think about it as a person’s new future habit.
-For that, you need to design experiences that are simple, give incentives, design for microsessions, add triggers, and play on FOMO (Fear of Missing Out).
+For that, you need to design experiences that are simple, give incentives, design microsessions, add triggers, and play on FOMO (Fear of Missing Out).
 The last trick, for instance, is heavily used by every major social media app.

 Design for perspective

-Developing educational apps, another key is to add progress indicators at every step.
-Psychologically, it’s very important for a person to have the notion about the educational path, at what point they are situated at the moment, and what awaits them in the future.
+In developing educational apps, another key is to add progress indicators at every step.
+Psychologically, it’s very important for a person to have a notion about the educational path, at what point they are situated at the moment, and what awaits them in the future.
 Such indicators keep students focused, ready for the next lessons, allow them to complete the course on time, provide a sense of achievement, and encourage them to keep using an app.
 If the process is unclear, they may become disappointed and stop using an app altogether.

 Let users know:

-- How many steps they have made
+- How many steps they have made.

-- How many course materials are still there to accomplish
+- How many course materials are still there to accomplish.

 - How much time has passed since they started.